bjin/mpv-prescalers/README.md

 to local gradient features, and would produce lesser aliasing.
 Like EWA scalers, currently, plain RAVU would also produce noticeable ringings.

+RAVU-Lite is a faster, slightly-lower-quality and luma-only variant of RAVU.

 # License

 `nnedi3` and `superxbr` were ported from [MPDN